 Research is the Key

 You might be a tech illiterate, but you still need to buy a good PC.
-Think about it like you would any other big ticket purchase and you’ll be able to do the required research.
+Think about it like you would any other big-ticket purchase and you’ll be able to do the required research.
 Work through the sites of the various sellers and compare the various features of the PCs offered by them.
 If you don’t understand a feature, ask an expert or just Google.
-Another thing - while you might finally decide to make an online purchase, why not take time out to visit a brick and mortar store to actually check out the piece you’re planning to buy.
-Try to test its performance in a real world scenario.
+Another thing – while you might finally decide to make an online purchase, why not take time out to visit a brick and mortar store to actually check out the piece you’re planning to buy.
+Try to test its performance in a real-world scenario.
 This might not always be possible, but the fact is there is always a difference between a salesperson explaining the merits of a product face to face and you reading through the various features on the brand’s website.
 So put in the paces, ask questions, understand the answers and only then make your choice.

-There is a reason why I’ve tried to steer away from the technicalities associated with choosing a right computer.
+There is a reason why I’ve tried to steer away from the technicalities associated with choosing the right computer.
 It’s because you can pick the perfect desktop, even if you get your thinking right.
 You don’t need to understand all the technical aspects of desktop configuration to make the right choice.
 More often than not, it will only serve to confuse you, if you aren’t of the tech savvy variety.

 Here’s a table that takes a look at the ideal configuration for specific users groups: